suss-vli/faq/vocareum/faq.md

   To resolve these issues:

   a.
-CLose the noVNC browser tab.
+Close the noVNC browser tab.
   b.
 Navigate back to the **Work Workspace** and end the current session by clicking the **End Lab**.
   c.
 Click on **Start Lab** to obtain a new session.
      ![Start/End Lab](images/voc-start-end.png)